joshn28/little-lemon/README.md

 # Little Lemon

-A React web application for the Little Lemon restaurant allowing customers to learn about the restaurant and make table reservations.
+A React web application for Little Lemon restaurant allowing customers to book a reservation for a table.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).